mervanseyda/kittenTag/README.md

 ## Build from source

 This section is intended for developers and contributors.
-Open `Package.swift` in Xcode, choose the **kittenTag** scheme, and run it.
+Open `Package.swift` in Xcode, choose the **kittenTag** scheme and run it.
 The first build downloads the pinned SPFKMetadata dependency.

 Or use Terminal: